Ginnay/CBLRR/README.md

 cal_eigenvalues.m - Calculate the number of eigenvalues to determine the number of clusters(If the number of clusters is not given).

 data file: Due to the space limitation of github, we only give some datasets, other datasets can be downloaded from (https://hemberg-lab.github.io/scRNA.seq.datasets/) or (https://github.com/10XGenomics/single-cell-3prime-paper) and (https://doi.org/10.6084/m9.figshare.5829687.v7).

-Input file: Provide the example of input data.

-Output file: Provide the example of output data.
+While Examples file provides the example of input data and output data.

 ### 5. Example: